 Information Mapping

 - Process.
-This explains what occurs in a system.
+A process explains what occurs in a system.

 - Concept.
-This specifies what something is.
+A concept specifies what something is.

-An important principle of Information Mapping is that the different types of information are not mixed.
+An important rule of Information Mapping is that the different types of information are not mixed.
 For example, do not include a concept in a procedure.
 Instead, explain the concept before the reader does the procedure.

-- Information is grouped into 'manageable' chunks.
+- Information is organized into 'manageable chunks'.

 - Unnecessary information is not included.